-An imperative that has arisen from the strategic planning process is Societal Impact.
-Emory should continue its legacy of bringing scholarship to bear on society-in the words of the Emory vision, "to work for positive transformation in the world."
+Emory continues its legacy of bringing scholarship to bear on society-in the words of the Emory vision, "to work for positive transformation in the world."
 Emory's initiatives must consider policy matters; must generate published and widely-cited scholarly work; and must demonstrate what Emory's vision statement calls "leadership in . . . social action."

-As a community "working collaboratively" in countless ways, Emory faculty, staff, students and alumni accomplish their goals through partnerships both internal and external.
-For decades, important discovery and learning have been nurtured within the Emory community through interdisciplinary scholarship and teaching.
+As a community "working collaboratively" in countless ways, Emory faculty, staff, students and alumni accomplish their goals through internal and external partnerships.
+For decades, discovery and learning have been nurtured within the Emory community through interdisciplinary scholarship and teaching.
 Beyond campus, key linkages both locally and internationally have guided and empowered Emory's work.
 Moving forward, Emory will measure its progress in various initiatives by the degree to which they engage in and are informed by such collaborations.

-Emory's strategic plan pushes every part of the University toward that vision statement of being "internationally recognized," and therefore the international dimensions of Emory's community should be manifested in every new initiative.
-This principle thus guides community members to ask the question, "In what way does my proposed initiative bring the world to Emory or take Emory into the world more emphatically?"
+Emory's strategic plan pushes every part of the University toward the vision statement of being "internationally recognized" and “working for positive transformation in the world,” therefore internationalization is considered in every new initiative.
+This principle thus guides community members to ask the question, "In what way does my program or initiative bring the world to Emory or take Emory into the world more emphatically?"